marceelrf/marceelrf/README.md

 ## About me

-I'm a brazilian medical physicist with master in Biotechnology and currently a PhD candidate (Biotechnology) at São Paulo State University ([UNESP](https://unesp.br/)).
-On April 2022 I joined the Witek Lab at [New York University](https://www.nyu.edu/) as a visiting schoolar.
+I'm a brazilian medical physicist with master and PhD (Biotechnology) at São Paulo State University ([UNESP](https://unesp.br/)).
+Between April and December 2022 I was a visiting scholar on theWitek Lab at [New York University](https://www.nyu.edu/).

 - 🔭 I’m currently working on the development of tools for bone biomaterials analysis, focusing on alternative methods to animal testing.